-Policy or Guidance Topics Covered, as of 2017 Status Relative to 2014 Manual Chapter Outlines overall safety PPE requirement was not in place 1340 , "NIH responsibilities at NIH; Occupational Safety Describes NIH-wide safety and Health committees; Management" Includes a requirement to use personal protective equipment (PPE) Manual Chapter Import, transfer or export of In place in 2014; minor changes 1340-1, "Permits for biological materials (including select were made to add more the Import, Transfer, agents and toxins (SA)); covers the specificity regarding or Export of need to safely transport biological responsibilities Biological Materials" materials in appropriate containers.
+Policy or Guidance Topics Covered, as of 2017 Status Relative to 2014 Manual Chapter Outlines overall safety PPE requirement was not in place 1340, "NIH responsibilities at NIH; Occupational Safety Describes NIH-wide safety and Health committees; Management" Includes a requirement to use personal protective equipment (PPE) Manual Chapter Import, transfer or export of In place in 2014; minor changes 1340-1, "Permits for biological materials (including select were made to add more the Import, Transfer, agents and toxins (SA)); covers the specificity regarding or Export of need to safely transport biological responsibilities Biological Materials" materials in appropriate containers.
 Manual Chapter Use and storage of PHBM; DURC; The 2014 version was revised 3035, "Working Responsibility for shared spaces; substantially in 2015 to address Safely with Prevention of abandoned materials; critical areas and shortcomings Potentially Requirements for work with SA; raised by the variola virus Hazardous Biological Required training; incident (see section 5.4. below) Materials (PHBM)" PHBM inventory requirement; Registration of work involving rDNA and PHBM; Proper transport of biological materials within NIH; Use of PPE.
-Manual Chapter Defines laboratory spaces that are The program was operational in 3037, "NIH Biological subject to the NIH Biological Surety 2014, but the Manual Chapter Surety Program" Program and the requirements for was put in place in 2015. approval of persons to work in them Guidelines and Care and use of research materials; Existing version was revised after Policies for the Research with dangerous pathogens, the incident to reflect the Conduct of Research including SA; changes in MC 3035. in the Intramural Human biospecimen storage and Program at NIH tracking; DURC; Storage of biological materials and inventory requirements; Non-needed materials; Health and safety and training
+Manual Chapter Defines laboratory spaces that are The program was operational in 3037, "NIH Biological subject to the NIH Biological Surety 2014, but the Manual Chapter Surety Program" Program and the requirements for was put in place in 2015. approval of persons to work in them Guidelines and Care and use of research materials; Existing version was revised after Policies for the Research with dangerous pathogens, the incident to reflect the Conduct of Research including SA; changes in MC 3035. in the Intramural Human biospecimen storage and Program at NIH tracking; DURC; Storage of biological materials and inventory requirements; Non-needed materials; Health and safety and training Treater and surety and training

-Policy or Guidance Topics Covered, as of 2017 Status in 2014 Potentially Lays out plans to implement: Written in 2014 after the incident Hazardous Biological Clean sweep for PHBM; to enhance biosafety and Materials Inventory of PHBM; biosecurity and to improve Management Plan 1 Review and revision of policies and 2 biosafety policies; Establishment of clear responsibilities and penalties; Establishment of culture of responsibility; Check out procedures for departing scientists.
-Inventory Spreadsheet of data to be recorded In 2014 inventory required only requirement for all PHBM for SA Annual SA reminder Describes generally what is covered Neither was in place in 2014, (email) and SOP 902, by the NIH and CDC SA Programs and although NIH SA Program was "Intra-Entity Transfer what to do if SA are discovered. operational of Discovered Select Agents" Registration of Defines data to be provided to IBC In place in 2014, but projects pathogens and rDNA and updated annually were not reviewed annually
+Policy or Guidance Topics Covered, as of 2017 Status Relative to 2014 Potentially Hazardous Biological Materials Management Plan 1 and 2 Lays out plans to implement: Clean sweep for PHBM; Inventory of PHBM; Review and revision of biosafety policies; Establishment of clear responsibilities and penalties; Establishment of culture of responsibility; Check out procedures for departing scientists.
+Written in 2014 after the incident to enhance biosafety and biosecurity and to improve policies Inventory requirement Annual SA reminder (email) and SOP 902, "Intra-Entity Transfer of Discovered Select Spreadsheet of data to be recorded for all PHBM Describes generally what is covered by the NIH and CDC SA Programs and what to do if SA are discovered.
+In 2014 inventory required only for SA Neither was in place in 2014, although NIH SA Program was operational Agents" Registration of pathogens and rDNA Defines data to be provided to IBC and updated annually In place in 2014, but projects were not reviewed annually